Course Descriptions - Science

 Recommended: B or better in Science 10

 This is an enrichment and acceleration opportunity in chemistry.
-Students will study the Provincial Chemistry 11 curriculum (many of the topics to a greater depth) and a variety of additional topics and associated laboratory experiences.
-Students should be well motivated and have a strong background in Science 10, English 10 and Math 10.
+Students will study the Provincial Chemistry 11 curriculum (many of the topics to a greater depth) and a variety of additional topics, leading to their participation in associated laboratory experiences.
+Students should be well motivated and have a strong background in Science 10, English 10 and Math 10 Foundations and Precalculus.
 Evaluation will be based on the regular Chemistry 11 standards.
 Students planning to take Chemistry 12 Honours (with a view to university chemistry or related studies) are recommended to take this course.

 CHEMISTRY 12 (MCH--12)